Table of contents

 Why ExpressRoute?

 An additional advantage is compatibility.
-Microsoft’s tools and operating systems are used more widely than its rivals.
-By utilizing ExpressRoute, there is little to no chance of encountering compatibility issues.
+Microsoft’s tools and operating systems are used more widely than those of its rivals.
+By utilizing ExpressRoute, there is little to no chance of compatibility issues being encountered.

 Google Cloud Interconnect

 Dedicated Interconnect establishes a physical uplink between the customer’s on-premises infrastructure, Google Cloud, and resources.
-The connection allows one to move heavy amounts of data between the organization’s infrastructure and Google Cloud.
-The swift transfer of the massive amounts of data over Google’s Interconnect will remove the requirement to purchase additional bandwidth as the connection is physical.
+The connection allows heavy data to be moved between the organization’s infrastructure and Google Cloud.
+The swift transfer of massive data over Google’s Interconnect will remove the requirement to purchase additional bandwidth, as the connection is physical.

-Partner Interconnect is the second offering in the Interconnect, and it links the customer’s on-premises network and the customer’s virtual private cloud (VPC).
-The connection comes in handy should the customer’s data center’s physical location be unreachable by Dedicated Interconnect or if the data requirements don’t demand more than 10 GBPS connection.
+Partner Interconnect is the second offering in the Interconnect.
+It links the customer’s on-premises network to the customer’s virtual private cloud (VPC).
+The connection comes in handy should the customer’s data center’s physical location be unreachable by Dedicated Interconnect or if the data requirements don’t demand more than a 10 GBPS connection.

 Useful Link: Disaster Recovery (DR) in Google Cloud